Naereen/web-sphinx/sublimetext.en.rst

 .. note:: My own plugin?

-   In September 2016, I wrote a small plugin, simply because I was bored of having to use two shortcuts to switch between French and English for the spell-cheking.
+   In September 2016, I wrote a small plugin, simply because I was bored of having to use two shortcuts to switch between French and English for the spell-checking.
    The goal was to be able to switch from one language to another with only one key shortcut…

    It gave `this plugin, SwitchDictionary <https://github.com/Naereen/SublimeText3_SwitchDictionary/>`_ (for ST3 only), which only works for French and English, but does its job perfectly (``ctrl+shift+s`` switches between French, English and no spell-checking, and ``ctrl+shift+a`` guesses between French and English, automatically).